tomyaacov/AI-exercise5/README.md

 2. Bayes parser - The network variables are initialized from the graph generated in the previous step and are added to the network.

 Reasoning:<br>
 Our reasonning algorithm uses the Enumeration algorithm. the algorithm computes the probability of a variable given a list of evidences and the network.
-I order to infer over multiple variables out program is using conjunctive queries chain rule and infer separately over the given variable and changing list of evidences.
+I order to infer over multiple variables our program is using conjunctive queries chain rule and infer separately over the given variable and a changing list of evidences.
 <br>
 <br>
 <u>Example:</u><br>